Spread Betting: What is a Point Spread Bet?

 Push

-Remember when we defined “the hook” in the section above?
+Remember when we defined 'the hook' in the section above?
 When a point spread is a whole number like -4 or +7, your bet has a chance to push.
 This means the final score is the exact difference of the spread.
 Case in point, if the Patriots are 3-point favorites over the Bills and New England wins 27-24, that’s a push because when you add or subtract three to the favorite and underdog, respectively, the score becomes 27-27 or 24-24.

 What is Spread Betting Vig and Juice?